Home

 My work explores participatory techniques for exchanging perspectives, making connections across barriers of difference, and creating spaces to feel the mutability of ‘belonging’ and ‘community’.
 I use performance to encourage freedom of expression and promote equity, amplifying voices not usually heard in society and inviting active listening from the body.
 I have facilitated socially-engaged projects that voiced the stories of refugees in rural England, developed the communication skills of youth in New York, enhanced the interactive pedagogical tools of English teachers in Caracas, and visibilized the perspectives of inmates in Chilean prisons (more about my different projects here).

-My PhD research in Performance Studies at UC Davis, with designated emphases in Practice as Research and Human Rights, focuses on facilitating the expression of experiences of mobility and enclosure, specifically among incarcerated, migrant and displaced women and children in California, Chile and Colombia.
-My dissertation aims to contribute to applied theatre facilitation practices by re-thinking frames for valuing its ‘impact’ from a hemispheric and decolonial perspective, showing how facilitation can work against dehumanization by centralizing affect and embodiment.
+My PhD research in Performance Studies at UC Davis, with designated emphases in Practice as Research and Human Rights, focused on facilitating the expression of experiences of mobility and enclosure, specifically among incarcerated, migrant and displaced women and children in California, Chile and Colombia.
+My dissertation aimed to contribute to applied theatre facilitation practices by re-thinking frames for valuing its ‘impact’ from a hemispheric and decolonial perspective, showing how facilitation can work against dehumanization by centralizing affect and embodiment.
 During 2019-20 I conducted fieldwork in Bogotá, Colombia, as a Fulbright US Student Researcher, studying socially-engaged performance initiatives engaging internally displaced people and Venezuelan migrants.

-sarahashfordhart@gmail.com
+sarahashfordhart@gmail.com / sahart@wm.edu

 A quick look at my current work: